sjova/cypress-typescript-new-dib-playground/README.md

 ## Cypress Config Notes

-- `"defaultCommandTimeout": 25000` - revisit this later when we speed up the Angular front-end application (current Angular loading time is around 4-6-12 seconds)
+- `"defaultCommandTimeout": 25000` - revisit this later when we speed up the Angular front-end application
-- `"requestTimeout": 18000` - revisit this later when we speed up the front-end Angular application
+- `"requestTimeout": 20000` - revisit this later when we speed up the Angular front-end application

 ## ToDo Decision